 This brings us on to the purchase of property with the intention of change of use and commercial to residential conversions which can be a bit of a minefield and is an area which should only be entered into when fully informed and prepared.

-When purchasing a property which is deemed as commercial through a SSAS pension scheme the full available funds can be utilised and in addition up to 50% of the fund value can be raised with an external lender for this purpose.
-It is imperative that this asset is never deemed as residential while owned within the pension fund.
-As such the timing and disposal of an asset is key and while the SSAS pension funds are an invaluable tool for the initial purchase of the property a robust exit strategy is essential when considering this type of venture as is mentioned in the HMRC rules:
+When purchasing a property which is deemed as commercial through a SSAS pension scheme, the full available funds can be utilised and in addition up to 50% of the fund value can be raised with an external lender for this purpose.
+It is imperative that this asset is never deemed as residential whilst owned within the pension fund.
+As such, the timing and disposal of an asset is key and whilst the SSAS pension funds are an invaluable tool for the initial purchase of the property, a robust exit strategy is essential when considering this type of venture as is mentioned in the HMRC rules:

 “A property that is sold before the development or conversion is substantially completed never becomes residential property”